nsrr/wsc-documentation/pages/dataset-introduction.md

 # Dataset introduction

 The [WSC dataset](:files_path:/datasets) posted on the NSRR has gone through various post-processing steps in order to prepare the data for more widespread sharing.
-Changes and updates to the source data and variable definitions have been coordinated in the [numom2b-data-dictionary repository](https://github.com/nsrr/numom2b-data-dictionary).
+Changes and updates to the source data and variable definitions have been coordinated in the [wsc-data-dictionary repository](https://github.com/nsrr/wsc-data-dictionary).

 **Disclaimer:** These data are not perfect.
 Please [submit issues](https://github.com/nsrr/wsc-data-dictionary/issues) for any new problematic findings.